jakebathman/tailwindcss-uk-docs/source/docs/breakpoints.blade.md

 <h2 style="font-size: 0" class="invisible m-0 -mb-6">Basic customization</h2>

 You define your project's breakpoints in the `theme.screens` section of your `tailwind.config.js` file.
-The keys are your screen names (used as the prefix for the responsive utility variants Tailwind generates, like `md:text-center`), and the values are the `min-width` where that breakpoint should start.
+The keys are your screen names (used as the prefix for the responsive utility variants Tailwind generates, like `md:text-centre`), and the values are the `min-width` where that breakpoint should start.

 The default breakpoints are inspired by common device resolutions: